 1. Define your audience

-Once the relevant insights are collected, competitors should also be analysed to see any missing target groups or segments.
-Conducting keyword research such as Google search terms will facilitate the persona profile as it allows institutions to see how their prospects to their research; knowing what words and phrases they use enables the school or college to rank highly by implementing the appropriate tags in content.
+It’s also useful to look at competitor schools or colleges to see any missing target groups or segments.
+Conducting keyword research (such as Google search terms) will facilitate the persona profile, it allows you to see how prospects conduct their research.
+Knowing what words and phrases people use will enable you to rank highly by implementing the appropriate tags in content.

 2. Outline the audience's pain points